Skip to main content

 3. Chair yoga

-Read about the benefits of chair yoga for older people here.
-It's a low-cost, low-impact way to improve your mobility, strength, and balance.
+Chair yoga is a low-cost, low-impact way to improve your mobility, strength, and balance.
 And it makes you feel great.
 To get started, you can follow this exercise sheet of 10 chair yoga poses to try at home.

 4. Tai Chi